pthangeda/protrip/README.md

 This repository hosts the proof-of-concept implementation of a multiobjective optimal routing planning algorithm.

 # Example
-Documentation and minimal working example to follow.
+Documentation and minimal working example to follow soon.
 Stay tuned!